 As a mother, grandmother and teacher, I have experienced a lot of the issues that arise when raising baby’s, toddlers and older children.
 In my last blog post I described the 20 Best Tips for Children with Eating Problems.
 As a result, I got many positive reactions.
 This is one of the reasons why I do not want to keep my experience and knowledge concerning raising baby’s, toddlers and older children to myself.
-Therefore this article: How to get a toddler to sleep ?
-20 Bedtime Tips for Children with Sleep Problems .
+Therefore this article: 20 Tips on How to get a toddler to sleep.

 My personality is different to that of my friend; I am my own person, with my own preferences.
 Following a tight schedule is not my style.
 I ended up causing more unrest in our young daughters’ life because I kept trying out the large variety of tips and advice from my family and friends on how to handle sleep problems.

 Both our 2nd and 3rd were boys.
 In the beginning they slept just as poorly, perhaps even less than our oldest, until we stopped prioritizing other people’s advice.
-We found our own way and started following tips and guidelines that were a good fit for our children and for us.
+We found our own way to get our toddlers to sleep and started following tips and guidelines that where a good fit for our children and for us.
 I have lined up these tips for you, and added the lessons I learned later in in life, as a grandmother and a teacher.
 Keep in mind that it is important to choose which toddler sleep training tips to follow.
 Stick with a tip for at least 14 days before you decide it is not working, and you change the sleep pattern again.

 Consistent behavior and loving parents provide children with structure, rest, and a sense of security and being loved.
 This should be the foundation to your child’s upbringing!

 Make the bedtime ritual a bit boring.
 For baby’s: the bottle or the breast, then prepare for bed, put on pajamas or sleeping bag, brush teeth and wash, 5 minutes of story time and then to bed, a kiss, and good night.